HOME · Biodiversity

 On the lion’s front paws are toes with claws that act as thumbs called the dewclaw.
 Lions keep their claws sharp by scratching trees.
 They also use these sharp claws to climb trees to seek shade.
 Also, lions keep their claws sheathed under fur while they rest and sleep.

-11. A mountain lion isn’t really a lion
+11. A mountain lion isn’t really a lion.

-12. Hybrid lions exist
+12. Hybrid lions exist.

-Ligers are about five feet tall and can weigh up to a thousand pounds, making them exotic curiosities.
+Ligers are about five feet tall and weigh up to a thousand pounds, making them exotic curiosities.
 Some conservationists believe these hybrids should not exist in the natural world1.

-13. A lion’s roar can be heard five miles away
+13. A lion’s roar can be heard five miles away.

 lion roar